Key Principles of Change Management

 Change Benefit vs. Adoption

 In that case, your change benefit has just decreased by 20%.
-Now your new ways of working can only be expected to deliver $3.75M worth of efficiencies – quick equation of 5 x 0.8.
+Now your new ways of working can only be expected to deliver $3.75m worth of efficiencies – quick equation of 5 x 0.8.

-But it’s a good place to start when you are proving ROI.
-As there is no better way to get management on board than to link poor adoption to missing target savings.
-Next up, time to build a coalition for change.
+This assumes that the programme gets delivered on time thanks to your improved Change Management capabilities and with none of the original benefits case elements eroded by other factors.
+However, this is a good place to start when you are proving ROI.
+There is no better way to get management on board than to link potential poor adoption to projected missing target savings.

 2. Build a Coalition for Change

-The second key change management principle is to build a coalition for change.
+The second key Change Management principle is to build a coalition for change.
 In John Kotter’s 8 Step model for leading change, originally published in 1988, he highlights the need for “an army of individuals to guide, coordinate and communicate about the change”.
 It is still no different today.

-3. Assess organisations' readiness
+3. Assess the organisation's readiness

-Three ways in which you can prepare for the change, before you start implementing include conducting:
+Three ways in which you can prepare for the change before you start implementing include conducting:

 1. Change Management Readiness Assessments

-2. Behavioral and Cultural Readiness Assessments
+2. Behavioural and Cultural Readiness Assessments

 3. Change Management Impact Assessments